 Your choices while drinking can protect your teeth:

 Regular dental care is essential if you drink alcohol.
-So, visit your dentist every 6 months for professional cleanings and check-ups.
+Visit your dentist every 6 months for professional cleanings and routine check-ups.
 This helps catch early signs of damage and keeps your teeth and gums healthy.

 Stopping or reducing alcohol has big benefits:

-The effects of alcohol on the teeth go far beyond stains or bad breath.
-Alcohol can weaken your enamel, damage your gums, cause cavities, and even increase your risk of oral cancer.
+The effects of alcohol on teeth go far beyond stains or bad breath.
+Alcohol can weaken enamel, damage gums, cause cavities, and even increase your risk of oral cancer.

 Don’t wait until pain starts.
 Take care of your teeth today so you can enjoy a healthy, confident smile for many years to come.